 - Lists management – Don’t know of a free alternative 🙂

 So he goes back and Google for the products above, and a few days later came back to me and asks, is there a solution similar to Sharepoint which allows users a single sign-on to all the required features.
 At the moment, if he is to install all three solutions above, his users would have to maintain three IDs for each of the solutions.
-Also, the user interface and user experience is not standardized since they are three different products altogether.
+Also, the user interface and user experience are not standardized since they are three different products altogether.

 I did some research and found out that Alfresco seems to be an open-source Sharepoint alternative.

 Immediately I tried to download the software and found out that Ingres has repackaged Alfresco to make it a simple one-click install on your server or pc.
 The Ingres-Alfresco bundle was downloaded (256 MB) and installed on my Virtual PC for evaluation purposes.

 When Alfresco was started, there was a home page which displays spaces and content items in it.
 If you’re familiar with Sharepoint, spaces in Alfresco is just like sites in Sharepoint.
 It’s basically space for you to store all your content and information.